 In 2002, one mother contacted the hospital to ask for procedures to safely surrender her child.
 In 2003, one mother received prenatal care at a clinic where she saw "No Shame.
 No Blame.
 No Names." posters publicizing the Law.
 In 2005, one mother indicated that she had seen the toll-free BABYSAFE number on a poster, but the location of the poster is unknown.
 In 2006, one mother learned of the Law in her child development class and another mother was informed about the Law by a friend.
 In 2007, nothing is known about the surrendering mothers' awareness of the Law.
 In 2008, a Good Samaritan told one mother about the Law which prevented her from abandoning her newborn infant in a dumpster.
-One mother learned about the Law from her obstetrician, one mother learned about the Law from her obstetrician, in a dumpster.
-In 2009, and in 2010, nothing is known about the surrendering mothers.

-parties' awareness of the Law.
+One mother learned about the Law from her obstetrician, one mother learned about Safe Surrender from law enforcement, and finally, one mother learned about the Law from a brochure.
+In 2009, and in 2010, nothing is known about the surrendering parties' awareness of the Law.
 In 2011, one mother indicated she knew about the Law from television.
 In 2012, one mother called several adoption agencies and learned about the Law through them.
 Two of the mothers had safely surrendered before.
 In 2013, one mother learned about the Law from seeing the metal sign that hospitals and fire stations place in their window.
 In 2014, one mother called the hospital two weeks prior to birth and learned about safe surrender from the hospital social worker.
 In 2015, nothing is known about the surrendering parties' awareness of the Law.
 In 2016, one mother contacted the hospital prior to delivery to inquire about safe surrender and another mother learned about the Law from a friend.
 For all other surrendering mothers over this fifteen-year period, nothing is known about the surrendering parties awareness of the Law.
+In 2017, all nine mothers declared knowing about the SSBL.
+One specified having researched it following rape/sexual assault but did not specify exactly where she learned about it.